Update network settings on devices in the subnetwork

 - Open the network page → tab Subnetworks.

-- Open the block Automatic network settings.
+- In the subnet card, expand the block Automatic network settings.

 - Check whether the toggle switch is on or off DHCP server.